binodkapadi/Quizify/README.md

 ===========================Step-by-step guide:=============================

-1) Initialize a Git repository
+2) Initialize a Git repository

        git init

-2) Add your GitHub remote
+3) Add your GitHub remote

        git remote add origin https://github.com/<user-name>/repo-name.git

 Note: (Replace <username> and <repo-name> with your actual GitHub info.)

-3) Set your main branch name
+4) Set your main branch name

        git branch -M main

-4) Add all files for commit
+5) Add all files for commit

        git add .

-5) Commit your changes
+6) Commit your changes

         git commit -m "Any comment Write here Do not leave empty"

-9) Push your code to GitHub
+7) Push your code to GitHub

          git push -u origin main

-10) Add Readme file
+### 📝 Create a README.md in VS Code

+✅ Method 1: Using VS Code Explorer (Easy)

+a) Open VS Code

+b) Open your project folder

+       -File → Open Folder

+c) In the Explorer panel (left sidebar):

+d) Click New File 📄(Name it) :

+       README.md

+e) Press Enter

+f) Start writing in Markdown

+✅ Method 2: Using VS Code Terminal

+a) Open terminal in VS Code

+b) Run:

-        git add README.md
+       touch README.md

 ## Suppose After Pushing code You have updated code in the vs-code then for again push